-Degree required for admission: Students admitted to the program must possess a Bachelor's degree in engineering, science, mathematics, computer science, statistics, economics with a minor in mathematics, or other related field (subject to the approval of the Mechanical Engineering Program) from an accredited academic institution.
+Degree required for admission: Students admitted to the program must possess a bachelor's degree in engineering, science, mathematics, computer science, statistics, economics with a minor in mathematics, or other related field from an accredited academic institution.
 Students should posess a strong mathematics background (three terms calculus, one term ordinary differential equations required; one term linear algebra recommended).
 Applicants should have a strong undergraduate record to be competitive for admission.

 GPA required: Minimum of 3.0

 Other application requirements: Two recommendation letters, transcripts, resume, and a personal-professional statement are required.
 TOEFL test scores are required of all students who received their bachelor's degree in a country where English is not the official and spoken language.
 All application requirements in the Graduate Application must be completed as specified in the application.

 Breadth requirement: Any high-level programming course (such as Fortran, Pascal, or C, the latter of which is highly recommended)

 tudents must complete all required courses for a total of 30 graduate points of academic work via CVN with an academic average of 2.5 or better.
 At least 18 of these credits must be Industrial Engineering and Operations Research courses.
 All degree requirements must be completed within 5 years of the beginning of the first course credited toward the degree.
 This includes courses taken in the non-degree program.

 The following core courses must be included unless they or their equivalents have been completed prior to admission to the program:

 IEOR E4004 Introduction to Operations Research: Deterministic Modelsor IEOR E4007 Optimization Models and Methods for Financial Engineers*

 IEOR E4106 Introduction to Operations Research: Stochastic Modelsor IEOR E4701 Stochastic Models for Financial Engineering*